movementlabsxyz/MIP/MIP/mip-42/README.md

     A \cdot n \cdot \left( \sum x_i \right) + D = A \cdot D + \frac{D^{n+1}}{\prod x_i}
     ```
     where:
-    - $ A $ is the **amplification coefficient**, which controls the "stretch" of the curve.
-Higher values of $ A $ make the curve behave more like a constant sum, while lower values make it behave more like a constant product.
+    - $A$ is the **amplification coefficient**, which controls the "stretch" of the curve.
+Higher values of $A$ make the curve behave more like a constant sum, while lower values make it behave more like a constant product.
-    - $ n $ is the number of assets in the pool (usually 2 in a two-asset pool).
+    - $n$ is the number of assets in the pool (usually 2 in a two-asset pool).
-    - $ x_i $ represents the quantity of each token in the pool.
+    - $x_i$ represents the quantity of each token in the pool.
-    - $ D $ is the **StableSwap invariant**, representing the overall balance of the pool.
+    - $D$ is the **StableSwap invariant**, representing the overall balance of the pool.
     - This formula combines both constant sum and constant product behaviors:
     - **Low-Slippage Region**: Around the equilibrium (e.g., a 1:1 price ratio), the formula approximates constant sum behavior, minimizing slippage for small trades.
     - **Transition to Constant Product**: For larger trades, as the price moves away from equilibrium, the formula shifts toward constant product behavior, allowing larger trades with appropriate price adjustment.